 PUC Announces Appointments to Consumer Advisory Council

 HARRISBURG – The Pennsylvania Public Utility Commission (PUC) today announced a series of appointments to its Consumer Advisory Council (CAC), which provides input to the PUC on issues important to utility customers.
-Members of the CAC will serve through June 30, 2021.
+Today’s appointees will serve on the CAC through June 30, 2025.

-Mary Bach is a long-time independent consumer advocate from Murrysville, Westmoreland County.
+- Mary Bach, of Murrysville, Westmoreland County, is a long-time independent consumer advocate.
 A former high school teacher, Bach is volunteer chair of AARP’s Pennsylvania Consumer Issues Task Force and has long been a strong voice for consumers across Pennsylvania.

-Carl W. Bailey, of Philadelphia, has 35 years of experience working with community development and small business growth.
-He currently serves on the advisory committee for Pennsylvania Low Income Home Energy Assistance Program (LIHEAP) and has also been a strong leadership voice for AARP programs in Pennsylvania.
+- Carl W. Bailey, of Philadelphia, has more than 35 years of experience working with community development and small business growth.
+He currently serves on Pennsylvania’s Low-Income Home Energy Assistance Program (LIHEAP) Advisory Committee and has also been a strong leadership voice for AARP programs in Pennsylvania.

-Lenora M. Best has an extensive background in consumer protection policy.
-A retired PUC manager, Best brings decades of experience working with utility and consumer organizations.
-She is a resident of Lower Paxton Township, Dauphin County.
+- Lenora M. Best, of Lower Paxton Township, Dauphin County, has an extensive background in consumer protection policy.
+A retired manager with the PUC’s Bureau of Consumer Services, Best previously served on the PA Relay Service Advisory Board and brings decades of experience working with utility and consumer organizations.

-Chad Quinn, of Lawrence County, is Chief Executive Officer of Pittsburgh-based Dollar Energy Fund, which works to improve the quality of life for households experiencing hardships by providing utility assistance and other services that lead to self-sufficiency.
+- Chad Quinn, of Pittsburgh, is Chief Executive Officer of Pittsburgh-based Dollar Energy Fund, which works to improve the quality of life for households experiencing hardships by providing utility assistance and other services that lead to self-sufficiency.

 The Consumer Advisory Council advises the PUC Commissioners on matters related to the protection of consumer interests under the jurisdiction of the PUC.
 Council meetings are held bimonthly and are open to the public.
 Members serve without compensation.